How does Dooly file data back to Salesforce?

 A Salesforce view is a collection of records curated by filter logic sets in Salesforce.
 Dooly pulls these views and allows you to further filter down and save these views with the ability to quickly update the date in the records themselves.

-Any changes you make to to the filter sets or configuration of your SDFC views in Dooly are saved in Dooly only and do not modify the master views.
+Any changes you make to the filter sets or configuration of your Salesforce views in Dooly are saved in Dooly only and do not modify the master views in Salesforce.